Giskard Hub: behind the LLMs evaluation platform

 This is the security spectrum: the scan is meant to identify weaknesses in the agent using common attack patterns.

-A large amount of probes are then sent to attack the agent using a multi turn approach.
+A large amount of "security" probes are then sent to attack the agent using a multi turn approach.
 Each response is evaluated before the probe adapts its strategy for the next turn until a failure is found or the max turn count is reached.

 As for evaluations, a global score is set, with a breakdown by categories.
-The user can investigate every attacks set in details to take action, and eventually send some relevant conversations to feed a dataset.
+The user can investigate every attack set in details to take action, and eventually send some relevant conversations to feed a dataset.

 The hub stack